 Case studies are a key component of this project and will be the completed for 14 sites in the Charlotte Bi-State region—one site in each county.
 These sites will be analyzed for market strengths, weaknesses, opportunities, and constraints in the following areas: access characteristics, known or suspected contamination, infrastructure, characteristics of neighboring properties, neighborhood economic trends and demographics, and development of comparable sites.

 One primary site and one alternate site in each of the four counties that make up the Catawba region will be selected by mid-May with site visits conducted in May and June.
-If you would like more information please contactbrownfield2 Robby Moody, AICP, Senior Planner at 803.327.9041 or rmoody@catawbacog.org.
+If you would like more information please contact Robby Moody, AICP, Senior Planner at 803.327.9041 or rmoody@catawbacog.org.